-In this section a possible implementation of reasoning facilities dealing with techical relations between provisions is shown.
+In this section a possible reasoning implementation dealing with technical relations between provisions is shown.
 On the basis of the semantic annotation proposed in Section 5.1, an example of a SPARQL query able to retrieve the supplier's duties is:

-'''

-SELECT ?x WHERE { ?x prv:hasDutvBearer cl:Supplier }
+SELECT ?x WHERE { ?x prv:hasDutyBearer cl:Supplier }

-'''

-Firstly, in case the inferred model is queried, the paragraphs with id="art5;par1" and id="art5;par3" are retrieved, representing both explicit and implicit duties of the 'Supplier', thus implementing an Hohfeldian reasoning over provisions.
+Firstly, in case the inferred model is queried, the paragraphs with id="art5;par1" and id="art5;par3" are retrieved, representing both explicit and implicit duties of the 'Supplier', thus implementing a Hohfeldian reasoning over provisions.
 At this stage the system can analyse the attribute values of the retrieved provisions and construct a query able to check whether correlated provisions of ExplicitDuty at id="art5;par1" of type Procedure are available (the same can be done for the ImplicitDuty at id="art5;par3").
 Such relation involves all the attribute values of the correlated provisions (strong relation), therefore the query able to retrieve such correlated provisions can be the following: